-NetApp, Inc. (NTAP) CEO George Kurian on Q4 2020 Results - Earnings Call Transcript

 George Kurian

 I think, as I said, they were – we had less visibility into order trajectory in the last four weeks than in the first couple of months, the periods of the couple of months of the quarter.
-I think, as we look into the – where we are today, there’s a material change from that, which is why we are being cautious about providing guidance a quarter at a time and trying to be cautious in the commentary around our guidance itself.
+I think, as we look into the – where we are today, there’s isn’t material change from that, which is why we are being cautious about providing guidance a quarter at a time.
+I’m trying to be cautious in the commentary around our guidance itself.

 Mike, do you want to add anything?